yeoneung/optimal_control_with_state_constraint/README.md

-# Optimal control with state constraint
+# Optimal control with state constraints

 This document provides Python code for the experiments conducted in the paper.